-So, Theresa May has confirmed that if her deal gets voted through Parliament, she’ll leave.
 That begs the question, who will replace her?
 In this article, we’ll go through some of the options.
 The bookies have already started speculating, so we will take a look at some of the frontrunners, as well as some relative longshots and see why they have the odds that they have.

 So, if not Boris, then who?

 Another strong contender is Jeremy Hunt.
 Hunt is another big player in the Conservative Party, previously being Secretary of State for Health, Secretary of State for Culture, Media and Sports, Minister for the Olympics and currently being the Foreign Secretary.
-As Secretary of State for Health, Hunt received a lot of criticism for, arguably, putting the NHS into crisis.
+Quite controversially, as Secretary of State for Health, Hunt received a lot of criticism for, arguably, putting the NHS into crisis.
 However, he also suffers from one of the things troubling May and some of the other contenders – he also supported remaining in the EU in 2016.
 This means that the Eurosceptic wing may not support him as they may want a leader, unlike May, who supported the cause they support.
 Despite this, his experience has helped him become one of the front runners.
 Additionally, he has even claimed in the past that he would be interested in having “a crack at the top job”.
-The bookies have put his odds between 9/1 and 7/1.
+The bookies have put his odds between 10/1 and 8/1.

 Among relative outsiders, in recent weeks there has been talk of David Lidington.
 Lidington would fit the bill of a candidate with few enemies, making him a potential candidate to get to the final round of voting.
 An MP since 1992, he has held several cabinet and shadow positions, most notably Minister of State for Europe.
 Lidington is widely-known to be vehemently pro-EU, even earning the moniker ‘Mr Europe’.
 Although he is seen within the party as a safe-pair of hands currently the PMs no.2, his feelings on Brexit will pose problems for him with the members if he seeks to assume the leadership.